 - avoid the child's eyes, mouth, and use sparingly around ears

-- avoid open wounds
+- avoid open wounds or irritated skin

 - do not apply repellent under clothing

 - wash the treated skin when you have returned indoors

 - keep repellents out of reach of children and don't let them appy it